DevBarham/ECS-Fargate-Microservice-Zenith/README.md

 ```shell
 terraform init
 ```
 4. Run the terraform plan command, feel free to use a tfvars file to specify the variables.
-You need to set at least the following variables:
+You need to set at least the following variables in which we have default values for our use cases set already except the token:

 - aws_profile = according to the profiles name in ~/.aws/credentials
 - aws_region = the AWS region in which you want to create the resources